Hender-hs/my-own-personal-website/README.md

 ## Features
 Features avaible:
-- Send a message to my on the web site.
+- Send me a direct message on the web site.

 ## Project Status